 - Plants that look sick are not be allowed and will be thrown into the trash by agents.

-If you’re traveling with plants within the European Union, you might have an easier time.
+Traveling with plants within the European Union is much easier.
 Only invasive and endangered plant species are banned.
 So if you’re traveling with more common plants within the EU, you shouldn’t worry too much.

 Read Next: 80 Packing Tips For International Travel